Physics-50/Module-1/docs/week1.md

 --------------

+Before you begin working on this module you will need to collect a kit with supplies for module 1.
+These kits will be available from the Jacobs-Keck courtyard on Tuesday, January 18 from 9:30am-5:00pm.
+[If you are unable to collect a kit on this date please follow this link](getting-kits).

 For all experiments in this course, you will keep a data sheet (Google Sheet) and a lab notebook (Google Doc) that are individually assigned to you through Google Classroom.
 Before you can access your assigned documents, you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with classroom code: **tn6uwnu
 **  - or use this [link](https://classroom.google.com/u/0/w/NDQ2NjQ4MzA5Njky/t/all).
 After you've done this once, you will not have to log into Google classroom separately again; all links to documents we provide through Google classroom in this lab manual should work.
 Once you've signed up for Google classroom you will also receive links to your assigned spreadsheet and lab notebook via e-mail, or you can access them through Google classroom under classwork - Module 0.